Unreal (1990 video game)

-Unreal is a 1990 video game released by Ubi Soft for the Amiga.
+Unreal is a video game released by Ubi Soft for the Amiga in 1990.
 The game, divided in 8 chapters, combined two different genres: In five levels, the player controls a pterodactyl-like creature in a pseudo-3D rail shooter environment.
-Three levels belong to the side-scrolling platform game genre where the player controls a barbarian fighting monsters and solving puzzles.
-Ports for DOS and Atari ST were released in 1991.
+Three levels are side-scrolling platform games where the player controls a barbarian fighting monsters and solving puzzles.
+Ports for MS-DOS compatible operating systems and Atari ST were released in 1991.

-Story
+Plot

 The backstory, as well as an extensive mythology of the fictional world (also called "Unreal") is given in the game manual.

 A creator being called Sleeper, sent his servant Fragor to Unreal to create life with some life-giving eggs.
 Fragor was hit by a comet and fell on Unreal releasing chaotic forces on the planet.
 While the elements were separated or mixed in uncontrollable ways, the eggs formed life on the planet.
 Forces of evil dominated the elements while the evil Polymorphe, who has the form of a floating flaming head, became absolute master.
 Unknown to him the civilization of the Barbares was created out of a single egg which fell in a secluded valley.

 Two Barbares, Artaban and Isolde, befriend a dragon named Dracus who came from the sky.
 When Dracus did not show up for some time, Isolde was caught by Polymorphe's servants while calling for him.
 Imprisoned in a dungeon, she was ordered to marry him, or Polymorphe would kill all life in the valley.
 Dracus and Artaban prepare to go to her rescue, and a mysterious wizard equips Artaban with an ancient sword forged from Fragor's comet.

 The objective of the game is to guide Artaban (either on foot or riding Dracus on his back) to the Burning Sea where Polymorphe's Flying Castle is found.